alex-jung/ha-departures/README.md

 ![image](https://github.com/user-attachments/assets/2e51a94b-ef8a-4422-8e3b-dec921a1a366)

-As result a new `Hub` is created incl. new sensor(s) for each direction you selected in previous step:
+As result a new `Hub` has been created incl. new sensor(s) for each connection you selected in previous step:
 ![image](https://github.com/user-attachments/assets/e3d4de2c-adda-4414-8f8a-d8c52e0bdd38)

 ![image](https://github.com/user-attachments/assets/7a54e888-df7f-4098-a644-f93279f043d7)